 - Science, Technology, and Globalization (STG)

 - Agricultural Innovation in Africa (AIA)

-- Geospatial Policy and Management Managing the Atom, joint with ISP
+- Geospatial Policy Management

 Please visit the STPP fellowship page for details about research areas and projects, and for additional fellowship information specific to STPP.